|

 powder throwers.

-Only 50BMG ammunition is readily available, often from your local firearms dealer who
+Live ammunition and components Only 50BMG ammunition is readily available, the

 anti-tank rifles are now generally only obtained as expensive one-off collectors